Lensbaby Sol 45 lens delivers its signature effects for a little less

 As its name indicates, the Sol 45 has a 45mm fixed focal length with an f3.5 aperture.
 Unlike other Lensbaby models, you can't change the aperture size, just the shape via a couple of blades that you can rotate to any orientation and swing into the frame individually.
 Since they do block some light they are technically narrowing the effective aperture, just not in any standard way.

-Like many other Lensbabys, when the lens is positioned straight on you get a sharp image center with increasing distortion and defocus as you head out to the edges of the frame.
-Tilting the lens changes the area of focus as well as the intensity of the distortion.
-You can easily lock the lens into the standard position, which is nice.

-All Lensbabys use manual focus, and the Sol 45 is no exception.
-But its relatively narrow aperture makes focusing accurately with the optical viewfinder on a consumer DSLR in low light really, really challenging because of their dim viewfinders.
-I tested the Sol 45 on a Nikon D7500 (£877 at Amazon.co.uk) and considered any in-focus low-light shots happy accidents.
-Even in bright light I was never positive; the shallow depth-of-field doesn't give you much focus leeway.
+I tested the Sol 45 on a Nikon D7500 ($1,929 at CamBuy) and considered any in-focus low-light shots happy accidents.
+Even in bright light I was never positive.
+The shallow depth-of-field doesn't give you much focus leeway.
 Pro tip: Make sure your viewfinder diopter is set properly.

-I find that, especially for beginners, a mirrorless camera delivers the best Lensbaby experience thanks to focus peaking and focus assistants that magnify the image.
-You also have to set exposure manually, which can be a lot faster for newbies on a mirrorless because of the live preview.

 As an entry-level lens, it could stand to be a little cheaper, but it's fun to play with.
 And because it's so basic, it's easy to figure out if you've never touched a Lensbaby before.
 You don't even have to take advantage of the bokeh blades or tilt to benefit -- just leave it locked facing directly forward and you'll still see the magic.